IKIM-Essen/ClusterDocs/docs/reference/data-sharing.md

 ## How Unix group membership works

-Every RCC process has a user identity, one primary group, and may have several **supplementary groups**.
-Belonging to multiple groups is normal: for example, one person may be a member of a laboratory group and several project groups at the same time.
+Every RCC user has exactly one primary group and may have several **supplementary groups**.
+An external user's primary group is `collab`; access to a collaboration's data still comes from explicit project membership, not from `collab` itself.
+Belonging to multiple groups is normal: alongside the primary group, one person may be a member of several supplementary project groups at the same time.

 Check the groups in the current session with: